c2997108/lastwasm/doc/last-cookbook.rst

   lastal -P8 -D1e9 -C2 --split-f=MAF+ -p hc.train humdb chimp.fa > many-to-one.maf

-``-c`` prevents ``lastal`` using huge amounts of memory and time on many ways of aligning aligning centromeric repeats.
+``-c`` prevents ``lastal`` using huge amounts of memory and time on many ways of aligning centromeric repeats.

 ``-uRY128`` makes it faster but less sensitive: it will miss tiny rearranged fragments.
 To find such fragments, try ``-uRY4``.